example42/puppet-tp/README.md

 - ```tp::concat```.
 (WIP) Manages file fragments of a configuration file
 - ```tp::instance```.
 (TODO) Manages an application instance
 - ```tp::puppi```.
 (WIP) Puppi integration (Don't worry, fully optional)

+## Prerequisites and limitations

+Tiny Puppet is currently developed and mostly tested on Ruby 1.9.3, it's expected to work on more recent versions and **does not** work on Ruby 1.8.7.

+This means that your Puppet Master should run on stock setups on these OS:
+  - Ubuntu 14.04
+  - Debian 7
+  - RedHat 7
+  - CentOS 7

+Your clients may run on different Operating Systems and are actually supported in TP data.

+Tiny Puppet is expected to work on Puppet 3.x and Puppet 4.x.

+**Note well:**: Do not expect all the applications to flawlessly work out of the box for all the Operating Systems.
+Tiny Puppet bases manages applications that can be installed and configured using the underlying OS native packages and services.

 ## Usage in manifests